asyrjasalo/RESTinstance/README.md

 - A session is a single virtualenv which is stored in `.venv/<session_name>`.
 - Every `nox` recreates session, thus virtualenv, unless `reuse_venv=True`.

-We test, develop, build and publish on Python 3.6, and use venvs as preferred:
+We test, develop, build and publish on Python 3.6, and use `venv` as prefered:

     python3 -m venv .venv/dev
     source .venv/dev/bin/activate

-Nox automates handling `.venv/`s for the dev tasks, and that on Windows as well:
+Nox automates handling `.venv/<task>`s for workflows, that on Windows as well:

     pip install --uprade nox

 The actual tasks are defined in `noxfile.py`, as well as our settings like:
-- The default Python interpreter to run all the defined sessions is `python3.6`
+- The default Python interpreter to run all the defined tasks is `python3.6`
-- [venv module](https://docs.python.org/3/library/venv.html) is what we prefer for virtualenving on Python 3
+- We use [venv module](https://docs.python.org/3/library/venv.html) now for virtualenving on Python 3
-- Whether the virtualenv is always recreated when particular task is ran (is our default)
+- Whether some virtualenv is always recreated when the particular task is ran (is our default)

-To list all possible sessions, session is a task running in own `.venv/<name>`:
+Session is a task running in own `.venv/<name>`, to list all possible sessions:

     nox -l

 Default sessions are hilighted in the list, we run both `test`s and `atest`s by:

     nox

-We want our static analysis checks ran before code even ends up in a commit.

-Thus the above session all bootstraps [pre-commit](https://pre-commit.com/) hooks in a git working copy.
-These are configured in `.pre-commit-commit.yaml`.

 Session `nox -s atest` assumes you have started `testapi/` on [mountebank](https://www.mbtest.org):